sarveshveer12345-maker/hr-workforce-analytics-powerbi/README.md

 ## Project Overview

 Organizations often struggle to understand why employees leave and which factors contribute most to workforce attrition.
-This project uses Power BI analytics and visualization to explore employee workforce data and uncover insights related to:
+This project uses Power BI for analytics and visualization to explore employee workforce data and uncover insights related to:

 -	Employee attrition
 -	Salary distribution